bjnvera/predicting_age/README.md

 - `src` contains the source code, possibly shared among multiple files and notebooks.
 - On top level are scripts such as `src/print_hello_world`.
 One level below, in packages, files containing functionalities used among multiple scripts and notebooks, e.g. `/src/dummy/hello_world.py`.

-To run a script, go to `src/` and execute it the file with python, e.g. `python ./print_hello_world.py`
+To run a script, go to `src/` and execute the file with python, e.g. `python ./print_hello_world.py`

 ### Test the setup